zepedrob16/lbaw1742/artefacts/artefact-9/artefact-9.md

 BEGIN TRANSACTION;
 SET TRANSACTION ISOLATION LEVEL REPEATABLE READ

---Only one of these inserts will happen

 --Insert Post
 INSERT into "post" (author, title, time_stamp, upvotes, downvotes, balance) values ($author, $title, $time_stamp, $upvotes, $downvotes, $balance);

+--Only one of these inserts will happen (according to the type of the Post)

 --Insert Text Post
 insert into "text_post" (id_post, opinion, source)